 Bing and Dixie had 4 sons: Gary (1933-95), twins Phillip (1934-2004) and Dennis (1934-91), and Lindsay (1938-89).
 Ironically, after sobering up her husband, Dixie soon fell prey to her own alcohol abuse as her husband's fame and absences grew.
-Bing attempted to divorce Dixie following World War II and marry actress Joan Caulfield.
+Dixie's disintegration was no secret in Hollywood, which released a movie starring Susan Hayward (Smash Up - The Story of a Woman) in 1947 loosely based on the troubles in the Crosby marriage.
+Bing attempted to divorce Dixie following World War II to marry actress Joan Caulfield.
 The Catholic hierarchy denied Bing's request, and Caulfield was sent packing.
 In 1952 Bing learned that Dixie was dying of ovarian cancer while he was in France filming "Little Boy Lost."
 She died Nov.
-1, 1952, a week after his return home and three days before her 41st birthday.
+1, 1952, a week after his return home and three days before her 43rd birthday.
+Contemporary newspaper accounts listed her age as 40, but similar to her husband she had lied about her date of birth in pursuit of a show-business career.
+Both Bing's and Dixie's gravestones list their misleading 'Hollywood' birthdates.
 Bing's children and friends noted that Bing was devastated by his wife's death, despite their close encounters with divorce.

 The lives of Bing's sons from his marriage to Dixie were manna from heaven for the tabloids.
 They boozed, brawled and balled their way in and out of the gossip columns, much to Bing's embarrassment.
 Following Bing's death in 1977 son Gary -- soaked in alcohol, short on cash and recovering from open heart surgery -- put his name to a ghost-written "Daddy Dearest" book, Going My Own Way, in which he accused his father of physical and emotional abuse.
 Gary died of lung cancer a decade later, but after two of his brothers, Dennis and Lindsay, committed suicide, The tabloids blamed Bing for their violent ends.
 Phillip, the last of the first Crosby clan and the most outspoken defender of his father in the wake of Gary's book, died of a heart attack in 2004.

 Following his wife's death, Bing dated numerous Hollywood starlets, invariably young enough to be his daughters.
-The eventual winner was Texas starlet Kathryn Grandstaff, whose stage name was Kathryn Grant, after 4 tortuous years of promises made and broken.
+The eventual winner was Texas beauty queen Kathryn Grandstaff, whose stage name was Kathryn Grant, after 4 tortuous years of promises made and broken.

 Bing first met Kathryn at Paramount while filming interior scenes for the movie "Little Boy Lost" in February 1953.
 Kathryn was 30 years younger than Bing and not Catholic, although she would eventually convert.
 Bing first proposed to her in November 1954.
 He told her that he expected to live only another 10 years.
 She accepted anyway, after which she did not hear from Bing again for nearly two months.
 In December Kathryn phoned Bing and Bing suggested they get married February 7, 1955.
 Bing postponed the wedding after an attack of kidney stones required surgery.
 The wedding was rescheduled for May 13.
 Bing didn't show on that blessed day either, but phoned on the 14th to cite film work and business dealings as the need to postpone the wedding until Sept.
 10. On Sept.
 7 Bing announced that a "complication" in his life necessitated postponing the marriage again.
 This "complication" may have included an unrequited affair with Grace Kelly, whose interest in Bing was shifting to Prince Rainier of Monaco.
 The Prince was 20 years Bing's junior and just as wealthy.
 Rainier and his future princess met in May, 1955, and announced their engagement the following December.
 Bing and Kathy next set their wedding date for March 17, 1956.
 Bing again postponed the blessed event to have eye surgery.
 "It's as if Bing were waiting for the right moment to tell his wife about me," Kathryn lamented in her biography.
 The wedding was rescheduled for September, but Bing once again backed away.
 Part of Bing's reluctance to marry Kathryn may have been that his mother did not approve of the marriage.